pchapin/yeditor/README.md

 Note that the unit test program makes use of a simple unit test framework for C++ called UTM (Unit Test Manager).
 This framework generates XML reports of test results and is intended to be used with a continuous integration server.
-UTM is a subproject of Spica; see the Spica project for more information.

-The Spica and Scr projects have their own testing system.
-See those projects for more information.
+There are also some test/demonstration programs for the Scr library in `scr/check_simple` and `scr\check_manager`.
+These programs illustrate how Scr can be used, but do not attempt to exhaustively test the library.
+More work is needed in this area.

 Analysis